 > Oct 23, 2005 - Pictures attached/detached, Summit Views chapter created.

 Tofana di Rozes Presented

 The Tofane massif offers a variety of outdoor activities.
-On the eastern part, above the Cortina d'Ampezzo there is a well known ski resort, where every year also the World Cup races are held.
+On the eastern part, above the Cortina d'Ampezzo valley, there is a well known ski resort, where every year also the World Cup races are held.
 And on the very peak of Tofana di Mezzo a cable car goes.

-All three main peaks can be ascended by marked routes, but they are far from being easy.
+All three main peaks can be ascended by marked routes, but they are far from being quite easy.
 But now let's concentrate on Tofana di Rozes only.

-The mountain is like a giant three-edge pyramid, so its west face is very similar - only that it is not so extremely steep.
-The north-east face is the least steep, but it still holds snow rests long into summer.
+The mountain is like a giant three-edge pyramid, so its West face is very similar - only that it is not so extremely steep.
+The North-east face is the least steep, but it still holds snow rests long into summer.
 It fails only a little and there would be a permanent glacier - and may be there it was in the past.
-Now over the scree of north slopes the normal ascent goes.
+Now over the scree of North slopes the normal ascent goes.

 Although not being easy, due to its marked routes, Tofana di Rozes is often ascended.
 For an experienced hiker it represents one of the most rewarding peaks of Dolomites.